How to List Volunteer Experience on a Resume

 Here are examples of when it can be beneficial to include volunteer work on your resume:

-• When you’re early in your career: If you are a student or recent graduate writing a resume with no work experience, volunteer roles can help to expand your resume with relevant experience that highlights your skills and abilities.
+• When you’re early in your career: If you’re a student or recent graduate writing a resume with no work experience, volunteer roles can help expand your background and highlight your skills and abilities.

 • When it’s relevant to the job: Include volunteer experience if it directly relates to the job.
 For example, if you’re applying for a position in nonprofit management, volunteer experience with similar organizations shows relevant management skills and expertise.